survivejs/webpack-book/manuscript/styling/01_loading.md

 T> PostCSS supports _postcss.config.js_ based configuration.
 It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally for other formats.

-## Understanding Lookups
+## Understanding **css-loader** lookups

-To get most out of _css-loader_, you should understand how it performs its lookups.
+To get most out of **css-loader**, you should understand how it performs its lookups.
 Even though _css-loader_ handles relative imports by default, it doesn't touch absolute imports (`url("/static/img/demo.png")`).
 If you rely on this kind of imports, you have to copy the files to your project.

 [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
 The benefit of the former approach is that webpack-dev-server can pick that up.

+Any other lookup will go through webpack and it will try to evaluate the `url` and `@import` expressions.
+To disable this default behavior, set **css-loader** `url: false` and `import: false` through the loader options.

 T> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) comes in handy if you use Sass or Less.
 It adds support for relative imports to the environments.

-### Processing _css-loader_ Imports
+### Processing **css-loader** imports

-If you want to process _css-loader_ imports in a specific way, you should set up `importLoaders` option to a number that tells the loader how many loaders before the _css-loader_ should be executed against the imports found.
+If you want to process **css-loader** imports in a specific way, you should set up `importLoaders` option to a number that tells the loader how many loaders before the _css-loader_ should be executed against the imports found.
 If you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders, this technique is essential.

 {pagebreak}